 - A parent’s efforts at seeking full-time employment (according to their profession and industry) will be analysed in light of the criteria determining whether the child support assessment was a factor in their decision to not work or reduce work.

 Earning capacity, along with taxable income, property and financial resources are all factors that are taken into consideration when parents seek a review to change a child support assessment.
 Clearly understanding the criteria used in reviewing child support assessments is an important step in saving the costs of pursuing litigation in a family matter.
-If you have questions about this article, give us a call on 1300 544 755 or get in touch with one of our family lawyers for assistance requesting a review of a child support assessment.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.